ZetsKP/InternetStuff/docs/software.md

 ### Tools

 - [LuckyPatcher](https://www.luckypatchers.com/download/) - Patch applications, remove ads and install a modded Google Play Store to bypass Google's license verification.
+It has a Xposed module which you can use (in case you use Xpose)
 - [Jasi Patcher (AKA Uret Patcher)](https://jaspreetsingh.store/jasi-patcher/) - Patching tool for android intended to bypass restrictions in the apps & games.
   - [ToolKit](https://jaspreetsingh.store/index.php/jasi-toolkit/)
 - [Cygery AdSkip for YouTube](https://labs.xda-developers.com/store/app/com.cygery.adskip.xda) - Automatically click on the "Skip ad" button in the YouTube™ app when it appears.